 Types of Supply under GST Regime, Miscellaneous Supply Under GST

-Types of Supply under GST: The year 2017‐18 was a unique year for the Indian economy.
-The year ushered in two major reforms which have the potential to transform India.
-The first was the introduction of the Goods and Service Tax (GST) and this was followed by the operationalization of the Insolvency and Bankruptcy Code.
+Types of Supply under GST: The first was the introduction of the Goods and Service Tax (GST) and this was followed by the operationalization of the Insolvency and Bankruptcy Code.
 While both these major changes have been brought in during the year the results are slow in coming.
 The introduction of GST was not a smooth operation.

 There were too many rates, too many separate jurisdictions and legislations resulting in multiple filing and large number regulatory/compliance requirements.
 There were also initial technical difficulties.
 The good news is that most of these issues have been taken seriously and are getting sorted out.
 GST is already showing results with large number of new registrations and it is hoped that GST will help to spread the boundaries for the formal economy.